Ratlines (World War II): Perón's Argentina

+A man with a small toothbrush mustache performs a Hitleresque Nazi salute c.
+1946 (from Dept. 50's final probe).

 From the late 1940s to the 1950s, the U.S. Federal Bureau of Investigation (FBI) and Central Intelligence Agency (CIA) investigated reports that Hitler had not died in 1945, but escaped to South America – typically via Argentina, as the Soviets suggested after taking Berlin.
-The CIA even received a purported photograph of Hitler in 1954.
+The CIA even received a purported photograph of Hitler in Colombia in 1954.
 According to Western scholars, the dictator's 1945 death is proven by his confirmed dental remains and eyewitnesses – excluding the possibility of mandibulectomy and supporting deception.
 The FBI and CIA began declassifying relevant files in 1999 in accordance with the Nazi War Crimes Disclosure Act and started to publish them online c.
 2011.

+Additionally, the FBI supported Chilean police's Department 50 as it probed Nazi spy activity within its borders during the war.
+In its last outing (c.
+1945–1947), Chile joined with other governments to probe Nazi activity in wider Latin America, dismantling networks in Argentina, Brazil, Colombia, and Venezuela.
+The Chilean police declassified numerous files and photographs in 2017.